 Still, recognizing intangible characteristics within oneself is not always simple.
 In truth, for many—both veterans and civilians alike—it can be a daunting task, especially when the path ahead is riddled with obstacles and challenges.
 Luckily, there are plenty of resources available to help veterans start and grow their own businesses and better market their skills and talents to prospective employers.

-If you’re looking for a little inspiration, we’ve compiled a list of traits many veterans possess that research suggests can serve them well in their post-military careers.
+In case you still need convincing, we’ve compiled a list 5 traits many veterans possess that research suggests can serve them well in their post-military careers.
 While it’s true that no two people are created the same, veterans might have more in common with these luminaries than they may think.

 1. Tenacity: A characteristic that’s perhaps best personified in the business world by Steve Jobs, who legendarily relied on his own brand of toughness to steer Apple toward unprecedented growth, tenacity is also a defining attribute of veterans such as Harry S. Truman, who was known for his grit.
 After succeeding one of the most beloved presidents in U.S. history, the World War I vet helped end the Second World War and presided over one of the longest economic expansions in U.S. history.
 All the while, he contended with mounting tensions with the Soviet Union.